 Should you choose, before parting ways, your guide can recommend a good nearby restaurant or tapas bar—the perfect spot to cap your day in Madrid.

 In the morning, your driver will pick you up from the hotel for the hour-long trip from central Madrid south to Toledo.
 This historic city was the capital of Spain in the 16th century, and enjoys a dramatic location atop a gorge overlooking the Río Tajo.

-In the Middle Ages, Toledo was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
+In the Middle Ages, Toledo was known as the "City of the Three Cultures," a place where Christian, Muslim, and Jewish communities peacefully coexisted.
 You can see remnants of this in the old Arab, Muslim, and Christian monuments that still stand.
 These include the 15th-century Monastery of San Juan de los Reyes, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.

 Day 9: Train from Madrid to Barcelona

 You'll leave Madrid on a high-speed train bound for Barcelona in the morning.
 After a three-hour trip, you'll arrive at the Mediterranean coast and the beautiful capital of Catalonia.
 Make no mistake, Barcelona abounds with as much energy and excitement as it does culture and history.
 Upon arrival at the train station, you'll transfer to your boutique hotel in the city's historic Old Town.
 After settling in, you'll want to head back out and experience Barcelona's kinetic energy first-hand.